-Create Your 2018 Growth Plan in 20 Minutes
+Create Your Annual Growth Strategy in 20 Minutes

-A SWOT analysis is so powerful because it illustrates your growth opportunity clearly and succinctly.
-It makes sure you look at both positives and negatives of your current business situation, as well as considering factors outside your company, like competition and industry trends.
+A SWOT analysis helps you look comprehensively at both positives and negatives of your current business situation, as well as considering factors outside your company, like competition and industry trends.
 Invented in the 1960’s by Albert Humphrey, this classic business tool is frequently used by companies from startup to Fortune 500.

 The SWOT analysis consists of four boxes arranged like this:

 To do the SWOT analysis, you list your company’s strengths, weaknesses, opportunities, and threats in the appropriate boxes.
-(In a minute I’ll list the detailed questions to ask to help complete each portion.)
+(In a minute I’ll give you detailed questions to help complete each portion.)
 Each pair of boxes has special meaning.
 The top two show what is happening INSIDE your company, while the bottom two look at situations OUTSIDE your company.
 The left two boxes are HELPFUL things to capitalize on, while the right two boxes are HARMFUL things to address proactively.
 Neat, huh?